 Multiple strategies presented in the 2017 LPPRP have been implemented as of 2021.
 The Priority Preservation Area is protected and enhanced through the MALPF and HARPP easements that continue to be established in the Rural and Agricultural Areas of the County (Appendix I).
-The commission and other collaborative agencies, task forces, and nonprofit entities have joined forces to preserve, enhance and restore large and small agricultural parcels, thus giving support to the local agricultural economy.
-To get feedback on agricultural issues, the County Council established the Agricultural Resources Advisory Committee (ARAC) consisting of farmer residents and other representatives of the real estate industry and the University of Maryland Extension.
-With support from Council staff, the Food Equity Council, the Soil Conservation District, and the agricultural marketing specialist for the County, the first ARAC meeting was held in late 2018.
-ARAC functions include reviewing County legislation related to agriculture, addressing matters pertaining to farmer and non-farmer issues, and supporting urban agriculture goals and policies.
+The Commission and other collaborative agencies, task forces, and nonprofit entities have joined forces to preserve, enhance and restore large and small agricultural parcels, thus giving support to the local agricultural economy.
+The County Council established and inaugurated the Agricultural Resources Advisory Committee (ARAC) as a liaison group of farmer residents and other representatives of the real estate industry and the University of Maryland Extension, to provide feedback to the County Council on agricultural issues.
+With support from the Council staff and the Food Equity Council, the Soil Conservation District, and the agricultural marketing specialist for the County, the first ARAC meeting was held in late 2018.
+Some of the functions it serves include reviewing County legislation that is related to agriculture, addressing matters pertaining to farmer and non-farmer issues, and supporting urban agriculture goals and policies.

-Urban agriculture activities in the County have grown and prospered due to sustained interest and steps taken to establish the eleven-acre Urban Incubator Training Facility at Watkins Regional Park mentioned earlier in this document.
-Due to the COVID-19 outbreak, many local and regional nonprofit organizations have stepped up to help support local growers provide equitable access to healthy foods.
-There is an increased effort to organize and reach out to minority farmers and others who have been underrepresented and marginalized to assist them in increasing their profitability and sustainability.
-Large and small agricultural parcels have been restored to agricultural use, growing a variety of food and fiber crops.
+Urban agriculture activities in the County have grown and prospered due to sustained interest and steps taken to establish the 11-acre Urban Incubator Training Facility at Watkins Regional Park mentioned above.
+Due to the COVID-19 outbreak, many local and regional nonprofit organizations have stepped up to help provide equitable access to healthy foods that support local growers, through their projects and alliances.
+There is increased effort to organize and reach out to farmers of color and others who have been underrepresented and marginalized, to assist them in increasing their profitability and sustainability.
+Agricultural parcels large and small have been restored to agricultural use, growing a variety of food and fiber crops.

-Through the commission's mandatory referral process, proposed development projects are reviewed for impacts to prime farmland.
-Impacts to farmland are minimized and discouraged so that critical pieces of the agricultural land mass can be preserved.
+Through the Commission's Mandatory Referral process, proposed projects for development are reviewed for impacts to prime farmland, which are minimized and discouraged so that critical masses of the agricultural land mass can be preserved.
 This process also analyzes impacts on mineral resources.
-The 2020 Sand and Gravel Mining in Prince George's County: Past, Present, and Future is a study that identifies valuable mineral resources and reclaimed extraction sites, which have been utilized for solar energy systems where native species, including grasses and/or herbaceous seed mixes, provide increased pollinator values.
+The 2020 Sand and Gravel Mining in Prince George's County: Past, Present, and Future is a study that identifies valuable mineral resources and reclaimed extraction sites, some of which have been utilized for solar energy systems where native species including grasses and/or herbaceous seed mixes provide increased pollinator values.